robstoll/atrium/README.md

 What are the benefits of creating an own expectation verb:
 - you can encapsulate the reporting style. <br/>
   This is especially useful if you have multiple projects and want to have a consistent reporting style.
-  For instance, you could change from same-line to multi-line reporting or report not only failing but also successful assertions, change the output language etc.
+  For instance, you could change from same-line to multi-line reporting or report not only failing but also successful expectations, change the output language etc.

     <details>
     <summary>💬 where should I put the atriumVerbs.kt?</summary>

     We suggest you create an adapter project for Atrium where you specify the expectation verb.
-    And most likely you will accumulate them with assertion functions which are so common that they appear in multiple projects -- please share them with us (get in touch with us via issue or slack) if they are not of an internal nature 😉
+    And most likely you will accumulate them with expectation functions which are so common that they appear in multiple projects -- please share them with us (get in touch with us via issue or slack) if they are not of an internal nature 😉

     <hr/>
     </details>
-- you can define some default configurations like show only failing assertions for `toContain.inOrder.only`

 What are the drawbacks: